dougeby/IntuneDocs/InTuneDocs/DeployUse/android-policy-settings-in-microsoft-intune.md

 # Android and Samsung KNOX policy settings in Microsoft Intune

 Intune supplies a range of built-in general settings that you can configure on Android devices.
-Additionally, you can specify OMA-URI values to create custom settings that are not available from Intune.
+Additionally, you can specify Open Mobile Alliance Uniform Resource Identifier (OMA-URI) values to create custom settings that are not available from Intune.

 ## General configuration policy